 Like all elite sports teams, Guardiola also relied on data to help form his strategy for turning Barcelona into a winning side.
 The key to using data effectively is knowing which piece of information to focus on.
 Guardiola narrowed in on research that shows that whoever can keep the ball for 70% of the game will win 91% of matches.
 This is because of the sheer physical and mental exhaustion that the opposition will be put through as they attempt to get the ball.

 To achieve 70% possession, Barcelona started using a radar display in all of their training and all of their drills.
 This instant feedback loop improved their possession immensely, and their whole reputation became built on the idea that they were the best team at never losing the ball.

 The combination of a commitment culture paired with effective use of data, turned Barcelona into one of the most successful football clubs in the world, and in the four years that Guardiola was in charge they won fourteen of a possible nineteen trophies – a success rate never matched.
 And it’s not just in Barcelona that he’s effective.
-Guardiola is considered to be one of the most successful managers of all time, holding the record for the most consecutive league wins in La Liga, Bundesliga and Premier League – including his current team Manchester City winning the Premiership the last two years.
+Guardiola is considered to be one of the most successful managers of all time, holding the record for the most consecutive league wins in La Liga, the Bundesliga and the Premier League – including his current team Manchester City winning the Premier League in each of the last two years.

 AI will never be able to motivate a team the way another human being can.
 That’s because AI has never had to overcome pride, greed or laziness to give its best to the team; it simply can’t relate to what holds our people back.
 So while AI may be in our future, it’s the character and drive of each team member that will shape it.